erikh2000/sl-lipz/docs/LipzFormat.md

 ### "Stops Pointing" Command

-Character will stop pointing if a previous "points" command was given.
+Character will stop pointing.
+For this command to have effect, a previous "points" command for the character must be specified.

 Syntax: [ **character** ] stops pointing